kesslerdev/game-framework/packages/quarkit-mixin/README.md

 ### Take care

-- if you reate a mixin with usage of mix().with() for ensure usage of depended mixin an error of mixin undefined car occur due depended mixin at line of usage of mix().with()
+- if you create a mixin with usage of mix().with() for ensure usage of depended mixin an error of mixin undefined car occur due depended mixin at line of usage of mix().with()